Ghini/ghini.desktop/doc/building.rst

 The aswer is that the whole interaction is quite complex, and it depends on the component.

-When it comes to ``ghini.desktop``, when you do a global installation, you don't know which language your users will set up their environment, and a user can change the language configuration any time.
-So what we do is to install the software in English together with a translation table from English to whatever else, in particular Italian or Hungarian.
-Then the GUI libraries (Android or GTK) know where to look for the translation strings.
+When you install ``ghini.desktop`` or one of the Android apps, the installation doesn't assume a specific run-time language: a user can change their language configuration any time.
+So what we do is to install the software in English together with a translation table from English to whatever else.

+At run-time the GUI libraries (Android or GTK) know where to look for the translation strings.
 These translation tables are generated during the installation or upgrade process, based on the strings you see on Weblate.

-Before any of the above gets activated, the path followed by your translations is as you describe: Weblate pushes the strings to github, directly into the development line `ghini-1.0-dev`; I see them, if I understand at least the structure of that language I review them, maybe I look them up in wikipedia or get them translated back to Italian, Spanish or English by some automatic translation service; sometimes I need to solve conflicts arising because of changed context, not too often fortunately;
-from time to time I publish the development line `ghini-1.0-dev` to the production line `ghini-1.0`, and this is the moment when the new translations finally make it to the distributed software.
+The path followed by translations is: You edit strings on Weblate, Weblate keeps accumulating them until you are done, or you don't interact with Weblate for a longer while; Weblate pushes the strings to github, directly into the development line ``ghini-1.0-dev``; I see them and I might blindly trust or prefer to review them, maybe I look them up in wikipedia or get them translated back to Italian, Spanish or English by some automatic translation service; sometimes I need to solve conflicts arising because of changed context, not too often fortunately.
+As said, this lands in the development line ``ghini-1.0-dev``, which I regularly publish to the production line ``ghini-1.0``, and this is the moment when the new translations finally make it to the distributed software.

-users will notice a `new version available` warning and can decide to ignore it, or to update.
+Users will notice a *new version available* warning and can decide to ignore it, or to update.

-For ``ghini.pocket``, there is no notification to end users, since we're not yet using the google app store.
+For ``ghini.pocket``, it is similar, but the notification is handled by the Android system.
+We publish on the Play Store, and depending on your settings, your phone will update the software automatically, or only notify you, or do nothing.
+It depends on how you configured automatic updates.

 For ``ghini.web``, we haven't yet defined how to distribute it.